-I turn around and see my truck being smashed into a snow bank by a battered vehicle covered with paint scratches and blood.
-The driver has fused with his machine.
-Wires run from the steering column into his arms like veins, and a pair of segmented tubes connect his eyes to the dashboard.
-He revs his engine, which makes a deafening sound somewhere between a roar and a scream.
+I turn around and see my truck being smashed into a snow bank by another truck.
+It looks like mine but more beat up - it's covered with paint scratches and blood - and the walls of the cab have been ripped off.
+The driver is fused to the truck.
+Wires run from the steering column into his arms like veins, and a pair of tubes connect his eyes to the dashboard.
+He turns toward me and revs his engine - a sound somewhere between a growl and a scream.

-I start to run, but I slip and fall on a patch of ice I neglected to salt.
-The truck speeds toward me, its plow a giant, ravenous mouth.
-My life, consisting entirely of memories of plowing snow, flashes before my eyes.
+I start to run, but slip and fall on some ice I forgot to salt.
+The truck roars toward me, its plow a giant, ravenous mouth.
+My life - mostly just memories of plowing snow - flashes before my eyes like an emergency weather bulletin.

 William "drawbot" Cook described this illustration assignment as "the perfect way to get back at winter"; contact him here if you'd like to commission other forms of artistic revenge against seasons!